Spent nuclear fuel repository

 The Land and Environment Court of Nacka District Court has also examined the licence applications in parallel and issued its pronouncement to the Government on 23 January 2018.

 In 2014, SKB also sought permission to extend SFR, the existing repository for short-lived radioactive waste.
-The Authority expects to finish this regulatory review by summer 2018.
+The Authority finished this regulatory review in January 2019.

 Swedish legislation requires producers of nuclear energy to also manage all waste from their reactors.
 The Swedish Nuclear Fuel and Waste Management Company, or SKB, which was founded by the nuclear power companies in the 1970s, is currently planning to construct a geological repository for spent nuclear fuel.
 A geological repository implies safe storage of spent nuclear fuel over several hundred thousand years.
 This is needed because spent nuclear fuel is an environmental hazard and it takes a very long time for the radioactivity to diminish.